-Step up your home pizza game with this easy (but tasty!) artisan pizza dough, made with Organic “Type 00 Normal” Pizza Flour.
-The dough is made 1–2 days ahead of time to allow some flavor to develop, there’s minimal prep before you want to make pizzas and a regular old oven will work perfectly fine.
+Step up your home pizza game with this easy (but tasty!) artisan pizza dough, made with our Organic Pizza Flour.
+The dough is made 1–2 days ahead of time to allow some flavor to develop, there’s minimal prep before you want to make pizzas and a regular old oven (with a little help from a pizza stone or baking steel) should work perfectly fine.

 With this easy pizza dough recipe under your belt, pizza night will never be the same!